Edwin-programmer/DSN-analysis-data-visualization/README.md

-# DSN analysis and data visualization
+# DSN Analysis and Data Visualization (Temporal Networks)
 ## Analysis of Developer Social Network, Contribution Patterns and Link to Bug fixes

 This project is an analysis using a case study gitlab project: Tiki Project